 For the uninitiated, AI is a machine’s ability to perceive a set of inputs and process that information in order to reach a desired outcome.
 Facebook analyzing your photo, identifying the faces, and pulling data to suggest who you should tag is an example of AI you’re likely familiar with.

 As AI continues to evolve, data scientists and software engineers are working to apply it to new business areas in order to automate processes and increase efficiency.
-Already, AI is beginning to transform the martech space—below, we’ve compiled some of the most important innovations it has driven.
+Already, AI is beginning to transform the martech space.

 As a digital marketer, chances are you’ve run your share of A/B tests to determine the paid search headlines and descriptions that drive the most clicks or calls.
 You’ve endured the lengthy cycle of running ads side-by-side, comparing results, tweaking the ads, running them again, and so on, until you discovered that perfect combination.